 - 1 cup basil, coarsely chopped plus additional for garnish

-- Cut the eggplant into 1/2 inch rounds, smear with salt, and let drain in a colander for 30 minutes.2 medium eggplants (total ~1.5lb), salt
+- Cut the eggplant into one half inch rounds, smear with salt, and let drain in a colander for 30 minutes.2 medium eggplants, salt

 - Preheat the oven to 400°F.

 - Wipe off and dry the eggplant slices.
 Place them on a baking sheet and brush both sides with olive oil.
-Bake them for ~40 minutes, flipping them over midway, until they have softened.3 tbsp olive oil, divided
+Bake them for about 40 minutes, flipping them over midway, until they have softened.3 tablespoons olive oil, divided

 - Meanwhile, start a pot of salted water to boil and cook the pasta to al dente.
-Drain and return it to the pasta pot.16 oz dried, tubular-shaped pasta (e.g. penne, rigatoni)
+Drain and return it to the pasta pot.16 ounces dried, tubular-shaped pasta (e.g. penne, rigatoni)

-- In a large sauce or saute pan with a lid, heat 1 tbsp of olive oil over medium-low heat.
-Add the onion and carrot and saute until softened.3 tbsp olive oil, divided, 1/2 medium onion, finely chopped, 1 carrot, finely chopped
+- In a large sauce or saute pan with a lid, heat 1 tablespoon of olive oil over medium-low heat.
+Add the onion and carrot and saute until softened.3 tablespoons olive oil, divided, ½ medium onion, finely chopped, 1 carrot, finely chopped

 - Add the garlic and cook for 1 minute.2 cloves garlic, minced

 - Add the tomatoes and sugar cover.
-Bring the tomato sauce to a simmer, stirring occasionally to break up the tomatoes.28 oz canned whole tomatoes, 1/2 tsp granulated sugar
+Bring the tomato sauce to a simmer, stirring occasionally to break up the tomatoes.28 ounces canned whole tomatoes, ½ teaspoon granulated sugar

 - Add salt and pepper to taste.salt and pepper to taste

-- When the eggplant is done, let it cool for a minute or two, and then slice into 1/2" strips.
+- When the eggplant is done, let it cool for a minute or two, and then slice into one half inch strips.

-- Add the eggplant, tomato sauce, basil and chopped mozzarella to the pasta pot and stir to combine.8 oz fresh mozzarella, coarsely chopped, 1 cup basil, coarsely chopped
+- Add the eggplant, tomato sauce, basil and chopped mozzarella to the pasta pot and stir to combine.8 ounces fresh mozzarella, coarsely chopped, 1 cup basil, coarsely chopped

-- Turn the mixture out into a 9"x13" pyrex or other baking dish, top with Parmesan cheese, and bake for 20-25 minutes, until the dish is bubbling and the Parmesan has browned.1 oz parmesan, grated
+- Turn the mixture out into a 9 by 13 inch pyrex pan or other baking dish, top with Parmesan cheese, and bake for 20 to 25 minutes, until the dish is bubbling and the Parmesan has browned.1 ounces Parmesan, grated

 - Garnish with basil.1 cup basil, coarsely chopped

-If you make this eggplant casserole, please comment here or share a pic with me on Instagram!
+If you make this eggplant casserole, please leave a comment and rating here.